IS561/MotorPool/Group-2-Commitments-and-Summary.md

 | Team management |   |   |   | Yes |   |   |
 | Final review |   | Yes | Yes | Yes | Yes |   |

+List by each group member:
-Harshitha Ravindra: Suggested using Trello for management and updated tasks on it.
+- Harshitha Ravindra: Suggested using Trello for management and updated tasks on it.

-Mihir Joshi: Participated in writing rationale and justification (2nd file); Participated summary in 3rd file; Reviewed all files; Encoded all files.
+- Mihir Joshi: Participated in writing rationale and justification (2nd file); Participated summary in 3rd file; Reviewed all files; Encoded all files.

-Qiyuan Xiao: Discussed with TA during office hour; Summarized entity classes in 1st file; Reviewed all files.
+- Qiyuan Xiao: Discussed with TA during office hour; Summarized entity classes in 1st file; Reviewed all files.

-Yifei Li: Discussed with TA during office hour; Revised entity classes and relationships of 1st file; Participated in writing rationale and justification (2nd file); Wrote the 1st and 2nd meeting notes; Reviewed all files; Managed the team.
+- Yifei Li: Discussed with TA during office hour; Revised entity classes and relationships of 1st file; Participated in writing rationale and justification (2nd file); Wrote the 1st and 2nd meeting notes; Reviewed all files; Managed the team.

-Yixin Zhang: Summarized original proposals of everyone on Wiki homepage; Participated in writing rationale and justification (2nd file); Wrote commitments and summary of 3rd file; Reviewed all files; Encoded all files.
+- Yixin Zhang: Summarized original proposals of everyone on Wiki homepage; Participated in writing rationale and justification (2nd file); Wrote commitments and summary of 3rd file; Reviewed all files; Encoded all files.

-Yunya Gu: Summarized relationships in 1st file; Wrote the 3rd meeting note.
+- Yunya Gu: Summarized relationships in 1st file; Wrote the 3rd meeting note.